dart-lang/site-www/src/language/pattern-types.md

     // 's' has type non-nullable String here.
 }
 ```

-The null-check pattern provides a terse way to bind a variable whose type is the
-non-nullable base type of the nullable value being matched.

 To match when the value _is_ null, use the [constant pattern](#constant) `null`.